 Working with institutions, such as universities and hotels, to demonstrate the viability of new water reducing technology and products to consumers.

 Unilever staff from across the business participated in the Lab discussions, to help drive the conversations towards actionable ideas and solutions.

 Ideas from the Unilever Sustainable Living Lab will feed into the work of the Unilever Sustainable Living Plan Steering Team, which is made up of senior leaders from across the business.

 Overall, the input from the Lab amounts to a call to create a collaborative movement that unlocks the business case not just for Unilever, but for companies worldwide – one that lays a foundation for systemic change, new business models, and a common vision of the future.
 Changes in consumer behaviour and to the systems that businesses and customers operate within are needed, to nurture what is already well underway in an increasingly connected world, particularly in growth markets.
 Lab participants called on Unilever to set an example, bring others along, and deliver better livelihoods to those whom business serves – citizens and the society in which they live.

-Read the Highlights Report, a distillation of some of the ideas covered in the Lab.
+Read the Highlights Report for a summary of the Lab and a distillation of many of the ideas generated.